Nagold: History

 The Celts were in the Nagold basin by the 6th and 5th centuries BCE.
 They were responsible for naming the river Nagold, meaning "flowing stretch of water".
 A Celtic royal burial mound (locally called Krautbühl) and signs of numerous settlements and graves have been found on and around Schlossberg.

 By the 1st century, the Romans had established two settlements in the basin.
 One of these settlements was unearthed in the 7th century during construction of Remigiuskirche.
 Stone walls from the remains were used in the Remigiuskirche foundation.

 The Alamanni expelled the Romans from the Nagold Basin around 260.
 They emphasized settlement of the valley, and expanded their territory.
 Around 700, the Franks conquered the Alamanni.
 The Remigiuskirche was built during this time, and it is assumed the Franks established a court in the area.
 Nagold became the administrative center of the region which extended from Bondorf to Kniebis.
 Small towns and settlements began to spring up around Nagold.

 Pfalzgraf Rudolf von Tübingen established Nagold as a city early in the 13th century in order to protect his holdings in the northern Black Forest.
 Through marriage in the year 1230, Nagold came under the control of the Grafen von Hohenberg, who sped up development of the city.
 By the end of the 13th century, Nagold was encircled with a 5.5 m wall, complete with moat and gate towers.
 Around 1350, the Plague devastated the population.

+The Hohennagold Castle, located on the Schlossberg, showcases a rich historical evolution, with its earliest signs of settlement dating back to the Bronze Age, around 1200 BC.
+The precise chronology regarding the construction phases of the earliest sections of the medieval edifice remains ambiguous.
+Established in the 11th century by the Counts of Tübingen, the medieval Hohennagold Castle was constructed atop the foundations of an earlier fortification.
+Subsequent expansions were executed by the Counts of Hohenberg and Württemberg, notably including the development of the outer bailey in the 15th and early 16th centuries.
+The structure suffered extensive damage during the Thirty Years' War, leading to a directive from the Duke of Württemberg for its dismantlement.

 Construction was begun on Marienkirche church in 1360.
-The church was razed in 1876–1877, but an original tower built in 1401 still stands on Turmstrasse street.
+The church was razed in 1876–1877, but an original tower built in 1401 still stands on Turmstrasse.

 In 1363 the Hohenbergs were forced out of Nagold, and the Dukes Eberhard and Ulrich von Württemberg bought the city.
 Nagold then served as a court city (Amtstadt), and in 1806 was elevated to a high court city (Oberamtstadt), which lasted until being abolished in 1938.

 In the 16th century, farmers' uprisings led to the departure of the local aristocracy.
 Austria, always looking to expand the Habsburg domain, quickly moved into the Nagold area.
 Herzog Ulrich reclaimed his lands in 1534, and embraced Protestantism.
+In 1543, the Reformation was ushered into Nagold, just as it was throughout the entire Duchy of Württemberg during that period.